Cookies

 The Inn closed on 27 August 1957, but whilst the building was sold as a private home to Hampshire's cricket commentator, John Arlott, the land was divided, and the Bowling Green sold to Lt.
 Col. Chapman, whose home, Langton Lodge backed on to The Green on the south side.
 Col. Chapman purchased the land with the proviso that it be kept as a bowling green for at least 5 years.

 The austerity years of the fifties had a dismal effect on the club.
 Membership slumped to just 10.
 However, Col. Chapman was a keen supporter, and joined the committee.
 He later served as President for many years.
-He built a new entrance from Sun Lane to the ground, undertook clearance and cutting of hedges, and granted permission for the building of a small wooden pavilion clubhouse.
+With the original access to the green now being unsuitable as it led directly from the garden of the Sun Inn he built a new stepped entrance, with a gate, from Sun Lane to the north east corner of the ground, undertook clearance and cutting of hedges, and granted permission for the building of a small wooden pavilion clubhouse.
 He also altered the clause in the sale of the land to read that the club could have the use of The Green for as long as he or one of his family lived at Langton Lodge.

 Col. Chapman retired as President in 1967 and at the annual general meeting in November 1968, members stood in two minutes silence for their late Vice President, Sidney "Lofty" Lane.
 He had seen the club through thirty years of play.

 Many excellent Secretaries, Chairmen and Presidents followed on through the years.
 By the mid seventies lady members were making their mark.
-Though even today vastly outnumbered by the men, they have produced some excellent players and more than one lady has held the office of Captain, When member Kate Kent moved from Alresford, she left behind a trophy for an annual ladies competition.
+Then vastly outnumbered by the men, the mix now of male and female members is fairly even.
+Ladies have produced some excellent players and more than one lady has held the office of Captain, When member Kate Kent moved from Alresford, and member Marjorie Bishop passed away, they both left behind a trophy for an annual ladies competition.
+Between 1998 and 2017, ladies, as well as joining the mixed teams, also played between 2 and 6 ’ladies only’ matches each season.

 The death of Lt.
 Col Chapman in 1982 made the club's future uncertain once more.
 But he had left provision that the club could purchase the freehold of the land from his family at a nominal sum.
-Though beyond the resources of the club, members raised the cash, the freehold was purchased and trustees appointed.
+Though seemingly beyond the resources of the club, members raised the cash, and the freehold was purchased.
+One stipulation in the purchase of the freehold was that the premises would never be used for the sale or purchase of alcohol.
+(This was believed to be due to Col Chapman’s strong beliefs as a member of the Methodist church).
+Another stipulation was that the bowling club legally appoint four trustees to oversee the administration of the freehold of the land.
+Since 1983 there have been a total of seventeen trustees, with one, Godfrey Andrews, serving for thirty years.

 Five years later, the committee was faced with another big decision.
 The small wooden club house, though lovingly maintained, was reaching the end of its life.
 It had no electricity, water came from a stopcock, and the adjoining hut with Ladies and Gents toilets were antiquated to the extent that they generally proved a talking point over tea with visiting clubs!